theocesar/theocesar/README.md

 - 🔭 3rd year computer science student at PUCPR.
 - 🦾 I’m currently upgrading my skills in Python.
-- 🔥 Fascinated by solving problems and astronomy.
+- 🔥 Fascinated by solving problems and researching about astronomy subjects.

 ### _Languages that i use_:
 <div style="display: inline_block"><br>